leonidboykov/laurent-hass/README.md

 Install it as [Custom repository] within HACS and activate it from UI.
 You've to provide unique name for your device, host and password (passwordless access is not supported).

-Поддерживается настройка через UI (ConfigFlow), нужно указать хост и пароль от устройства.

 ## Roadmap

 I've made this integration for my only KernelChip's device ([Laurent-112]).
 According to documentation, this integration may also support [Laurent-128] but I haven't tested it.
 I don't have any plans supporting other devices.

 You may send PR to provide support for other devices, or just fork it.